Renata Tebaldi: The Met

 Tebaldi made her American debut in 1950 as Aida at the San Francisco Opera; her Metropolitan Opera debut took place on 31 January 1955, as Desdemona opposite Mario Del Monaco's Otello.
 For some 20 years she made the Met the focus of her activities.
 For the 1962-1963 season, she convinced Met director Rudolf Bing to stage a revival of Cilea's Adriana Lecouvreur, an opera Bing said he "detested".
-Unfortunately, Tebaldi was not in top form and cancelled performances; and, as Bing was quoted in 1000 Nights at the Opera, "We had to do the wretched thing without her."
+Tebaldi was not in top form and cancelled performances; and, as Bing was quoted in 1000 Nights at the Opera, "We had to do the wretched thing without her."
 However, her Lecouvreur was a practical move for the Met, as she was "the greatest box-office draw since Flagstad", according to Francis Robinson, then assistant manager of ticket sales.
 Tebaldi however returned triumphantly to the role of Adriana for the opening night of the 1968-69 season.
 The MET scored a box office record of $126,000.

-One of the public's favorite Tebaldi roles was Minnie in Puccini's La fanciulla del West of which she sang only five performances in February and March of 1970.
+One of the public's favourite Tebaldi roles was Minnie in Puccini's La fanciulla del West of which she sang only five performances in February and March 1970.
 When she made her debut in the role at the Met, she was told that, as all Minnies do, she would have to enter in the 3rd act on horseback.
 Tebaldi, who had a lifelong fear of horses, refused to go near the animal until she was sure he was safe.
 At her first rehearsal, she approached him, patted his mane, and said, "Well, Mr. Horse, I am Tebaldi.
 You and I are going to be friends, eh?"
 She conquered her fear and the performances were successful.

 She sang more at the Met and far less elsewhere.
 She developed a special rapport with the Met audiences and became known as "Miss Sold Out", as her name on the marquee was considered a performance that could hardly be matched.
 She sang there some 270 times in La bohème, Madama Butterfly, Tosca, Manon Lescaut, La fanciulla del West, Otello, La forza del destino, Simon Boccanegra, Falstaff, Andrea Chénier, Adriana Lecouvreur, La Gioconda, and as Violetta in a production of La Traviata created specially for her.
 Puccini's Tosca was her most regular role there, with 45 performances.
 She was the Leonora in La forza del destino on the night in 1960 when Leonard Warren suddenly died mid-performance; and she was Adriana Lecouvreur on the night Placido Domingo made his Met debut in 1968.
 She made her last appearance there on 8 January 1973 as Desdemona in Otello; it was the role in which she made her Met debut 18 years earlier, and which had become one of her signature roles.

 Tebaldi was widely admired by the American operatic public.
 She did not become a classically temperamental diva, but trusted her artistic instincts.
 Rudolf Bing, referring to her more assertive side, famously said of her, "She has dimples of iron".